Go Ad-Free

 “Presently, there is no national surveillance of VTE, and current prevalence and incidence estimates are likely underestimates…Further, PE often presents as sudden death.
 Given that the number of autopsies performed in the U.S. is low, and that PE may be misdiagnosed as heart failure, current estimates of the number of PE events are probably low.”

-We have searched the medical literature for more information on missed diagnoses and DVT.
+We have looked high and low for more information on missed diagnoses and DVT.
 You can read about our research in our book, Top ScrewupsWe suspect that annual mortality rates for VTE may be substantially higher than CDC estimates.
-That’s based on stats from experts at the Cleveland Clinic.
-They state that:

 STOP!
-Go back and reread what is in the parenthesis above.
-Did you know that mortality from pulmonary embolism “exceeds that of breast cancer, HIV and motor vehicle accidents combined”?
+Go back and reread that sentence.
+Did you know that mortality from blood clots exceeds that of breast cancer, HIV and motor vehicle accidents combined?
 We didn’t think so.
 We too were shocked.
 This is serious stuff!

 Symptoms of Deep Vein Thrombosis (DVT):